VikasSoni10/EVM-Blockchain_dapp/README.md

 3)metamask
 4)ganache

+~Install node modules by running npm install in terminal
-Use npm run dev to live project on localhost.
+~Use npm run dev to live project on localhost.

-Extra:
+Note:
 Create accounts from matamask to cast vote.
 For this you can take private key from ganache.